Virtual rafting tours stimulate adrenalin during pandemic shutdown

 vr.trustedphoto.com/GreenRiver5Day/360tour.html

-With these 360° virtual tours the viewer is present, surrounded by the action of a river expedition in the comfort of their own home or office.
+With these 360° virtual tours viewers are present, surrounded by the action of a river expedition in the comfort of their own home or office.
 Get lost in the moment and find oneself in a magnificent cavern.
 Tucked in a sleeping bag on the shoreline.
 Standing under a thundering side canyon waterfall.
 Viewing ancient Native American rock art.
 Running the West’s most famous rapids.
 And standing in line for a grilled salmon dinner topped off with warm Dutch-oven chocolate cake.
-The 360° technology is stunning.

 Post a comment as